Get Closer to Nature

 “Today, I find it hard to wrap my head around how much this is impacting our daily lives, our connection with one another, our planet and the devastating impact it is having to our natural world, on our mental wellbeing, creating a broken ‘new normal’ for our future generations.

 “Bridging the gap between the countryside and city life is something I’ve become increasingly passionate about.
-Here at the Rewilding, we’re on a mission to rewild our fellow humans and welcome you all along for the journey.”
+Here at Land and Sea, we’re on a mission to rewild our fellow humans and welcome you all along for the journey.”

 One of the centrepieces of Michelle’s mission is the Untamed Supper Club – a series of informal semi al fresco dinners where anyone and everyone is welcome.
 As you’d expect, the accent here is on wild and foraged foods, served in the rustic surroundings of an old outbarn dressed for a feast.